blueshirts/pug-ssml/README.md

 After installing you can use the library to compile Pug templates into a standard Node module.
 For example...

+### Create Templates

-1. Create Pug templates in a ./templates folder.
+Create Pug templates in a ./templates folder.

     # ./templates/mytemplate.pug
     s
       | This is a simple template.

+### Compile Templates

-2. Compile the templates to a Node module using the steps below.
+Compile the templates to a Node module using the steps below.
 You will end up with a ssml-speech.js file.
+At the current time there is no cli tool though I will create one.
+For the time being this simple script can be run to compile templates to a Node module.
+For my current use I use a Makefile with a simple .js script.
+You could also easily run it from Grunt or a similar tool.

+    // Require the tool.
+    const pug = require('pug-ssml')

+    // Compile the templates into a Node module. pug.precompile('./templates', {
+        basedir: './node_modules/pug-ssml',
+        file: 'ssml-speech.js',
+        pretty: false
+    })

+### Require the Module

-3. Require the ssml-speech.js file like any other module.
+Require the ssml-speech.js file like any other module.

     const templates = require('./ssml-speech')

+### Run the Template

-4. Invoke a template function.
+Invoke a template function.

     # A template with no context parameters.
     templates.mytemplate()